Last updated: 10/14/2019

 - Go to the Main Office, Rm.
 5110, Monday-Friday, 7:45 am to 4:30 pm (you'll need your Student ID card).

-Only Non-Law students from another Dept. taking a Law course should use their 10 digit student ID# as their exam number.
+Only Non-Law students from another Deptartment taking a Law course should use their 10 digit student ID# as their exam number.

-Spring Final Grades are due June 7, 2019.
-Starting mid May a list of the Spring 2019 courses in alpha order by the name of the course indicating the date grades were sent electronically to the UW Registrar will be on the Law School's website below:
+Fall 2019 Final Grades are due January 17, 2020.
+Starting in late December, an alphabetical list of the Fall 2019 courses for which grades have been submitted to the UW Registrar will be on the Law School's website below:

 http://law.wisc.edu/current/grades-reported.html (Currently Spring 2019 course grade dates are showing.)

 Courses will appear on this list only once the grades are submitted to the UW Registrar, and it may take several business days before students can access those grades on their student center.